carnager/clerk/README.md

 For arch linux there is a package in [AUR](https://aur.archlinux.org/packages/clerk-git/)

+A completion script is provided for the zsh shell.
+To use it, copy the `completion/_clerk` file of this repository somewhere in the `$fpath` environment variable of zsh.

 # FAQ
 1. It's not working properly
   Make sure to have your files tagged properly.
 You need: `albumartist`, `artist`, `album`, `date`, `tracknumber`, `title` tags.